 A local Republican challenger who was defeated last night in his 5th bid for election to the Maplewood Township Committee says that local elections should be non-partisan.
-But incumbent Mayor Vic DeLuca, re-elected for his 5th term on the Township Committee on Tuesday, made a clear statement in support of partisan elections.
+But incumbent Mayor Vic DeLuca, on the Township Committee on Tuesday, made a clear statement in support of partisan elections.

 “Though to many it may sound like sour grapes," wrote Bart Albini in an email message to Patch, "I did not expect the results to be any different.
 Until we have non-partisan campaigns and elections, there will never be a difference in the election outcome.
 There are too many voters who vote the line without understanding the real issues."

 Albini cited Deputy Mayor Fred Profeta as a case in point.
 "He was a Republican, changed his political allegiance, ran as an Independent for the Township Committee post and lost.
 Changed his political allegiance again; ran, the following year, for the Township Committee as a Democrat, and won."